mbonell/hello-world-tempest-plugin/README.rst

 Using virtual environments
 ----------
-If you run Tempest inside a virtualenv you have to ensure that the Python package that contains the plugin is installed in the venv too.
+If you run Tempest inside a virtualenv you have to ensure that the Python package containing the plugin is installed in the venv too.

 E.g: Installing the plugin in a Tempest (from Rally) venv: